codic12/worm/docs/wormc.md

 Sets path to the root menu.
 If this file is valid, upon right-clicking the root window it's executed (assumed to be an executable file).
 Eg `wormc root-menu ~/worm/examples/jgmenu_run`.
 ### `decoration-disable(string)`
 Disable decorations for all windows which have a class that matches the regex given in `string`.
 For an example: `wormc decoration-disable '(?i).*firefox.*'`.
-Note: The regex format we use is described at [the nim regex docs page](https://nitely.github.io/nim-regex/regex.html)
+Note: The regex format we use is described at [the nim-regex docs page](https://nitely.github.io/nim-regex/regex.html)
+### `minimize-path(string)`
+Sets the path to the image for the minimize decoration (represented as I for iconify).
+Ex: `wormc maximize-path ~/.config/worm/min.png`
+### `minimize-client(int) / minimize-active-client`
+Minimize (or "iconify" in traditional X terms) the given client, or the currently focused one in case of the active variant.